Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 2. Congress wants to make a public show of grilling Zuckerberg ...

-The hearings on Tuesday and Wednesday are expected to be a massive spectacle with wall-to-wall TV cameras lining the staid chamber.
-The room will be jam-packed with lawmakers angling for their sliver air time.
+The hearings on Tuesday and Wednesday are expected to be a massive spectacle with TV cameras lining the staid chamber.
+The room will be jampacked with lawmakers angling for their sliver of airtime.

-The hearings are a chance for each lawmaker to show voters that he or she cares about the public outrage surrounding the Cambridge Analytica scandal, even if Congress fails to pass new laws in response to the outcry.
+The hearings are a chance for each lawmaker to show voters that they care about the public outrage surrounding the Cambridge Analytica scandal, even if Congress fails to pass any laws in response to the outcry.

 Congress has grown increasingly worried about the role of social media sites in politics since it was revealed that Russia used platforms like Facebook and Twitter to interfere in the 2016 presidential election.
 Lawmakers have repeatedly questioned Facebook, Twitter and Google on issues like online security, online extremism and privacy, but Zuckerberg himself has not yet appeared for questioning.
 That has lots of lawmakers fuming.

-Sen. Richard Blumenthal, D-Conn., a member of the judiciary committee said in an interview with NPR's Morning Edition that he wants to know how many other firms could be violating Facebook policies and accessing sensitive user data.
+Sen. Richard Blumenthal, D-Conn., a member of the both the judiciary and commerce committees, said in an interview with NPR's Morning Edition that he wants to know how many other firms could be violating Facebook policies and accessing sensitive user data.

 "The company really is in a moment of reckoning," Blumenthal said.
-"The question is one of responsibility for individual data and it goes well beyond Cambridge Analytica."
+"The question is one of responsibility for individual data, and it goes well beyond Cambridge Analytica."

-Zuckerberg got a first taste of the congressional hearing circus on Monday when he met privately with a few individual senators ahead of the hearing.
+Zuckerberg got a first taste of the congressional hearing circus on Monday when he met privately with individual senators ahead of the hearing.
 While he faced questioning inside the offices, a sprawling crowd of reporters, tourists and onlookers gathered in the office building halls.

 Viewers can expect a similar scene, complete with protesters, outside the hearing room as the cameras roll on Zuckerberg's testimony.